On this page

 What is the process for claiming these expenses and deductions?

-- All tax-deductible expenses (excluding depreciation) are paid directly from their fund’s bank account.
+- All tax-deductible expenses (excluding depreciation) are paid directly from their fund’s bank account

-- All receipts and invoices are in their fund’s name.
+- All receipts and invoices are in their fund’s name

 - They retain all their receipts and invoices for at least five years after their annual returns have been submitted to the ATO.

-What expenses can’t you claim?
+Which expenses can’t I claim?

-- Any expenses associated with non-taxable income.
+- Any expenses associated with non-taxable income

 - Any other costs associated with establishing the fund, as these are regarded as capital expenses.